Musicians’ surprise find on abandoned island of Stroma

 Stroma was once a vibrant community of “daring and skilful” islanders living amid the treacherous tides of the Pentland Firth.

-It’s population stood at a peak of 375 in 1901 but by the early 1960s, just 12 people remained with work and easier living conditions pulling people away.
+It’s population stood at a peak of 375 in 1901 but by the early 1960s, just 12 people remained with work and easier living conditions pulling the population away.

 Most of the settlement still stands, albeit in various states of ruin.
 Cottages, a church and a red phone box can still be found - as well as the schoolhouse.